User25514/Santi-Logger/Privacy.md

 - VRChat User IDs associated with audit actions (kicks, bans, warnings)
 - Audit Action IDs linked to specific moderation actions
 - VRChat Group IDs for owners who utilise the bot
-> ⚠️ While usernames, avatars, and profiles are not collected, these unique identifiers may still qualify as personal data under UK GDPR.
+> ⚠️ While usernames, avatars, profiles, and real-world information are not collected, these unique identifiers may still qualify as personal data under UK GDPR.

-## 2. How We Use Your Data
+## 2. How VRCat Uses Your Data
 Your data is processed only to enable the bot’s core features:

 - Carrying out moderation actions (warnings, kicks, bans)